 Security Center employs advanced security analytics, which go far beyond signature-based approaches.
 Breakthroughs in big data and machine learning technologies are leveraged to evaluate events across the entire cloud fabric – detecting threats that would be impossible to identify using manual approaches and predicting the evolution of attacks.
 These security analytics include:

-Microsoft has an immense amount of global threat intelligence.
+Integrated threat intelligence: Microsoft has an immense amount of global threat intelligence.
 Telemetry flows in from multiple sources, such as Azure, Office 365, Microsoft CRM online, Microsoft Dynamics AX, outlook.com, MSN.com, the Microsoft Digital Crimes Unit (DCU), and Microsoft Security Response Center (MSRC).
 Researchers also receive threat intelligence information that is shared among major cloud service providers and feeds from other third parties.
 Azure Security Center can use this information to alert you to threats from known bad actors.

-Behavioral analytics is a technique that analyzes and compares data to a collection of known patterns.
+Behavioral analytics: Behavioral analytics is a technique that analyzes and compares data to a collection of known patterns.
 However, these patterns are not simple signatures.
 They are determined through complex machine learning algorithms that are applied to massive datasets.
 They are also determined through careful analysis of malicious behaviors by expert analysts.
-Azure Security Center can use behavioral analytics to identify compromised resources based on analysis of virtual machine logs, virtual network device logs, fabric logs, crash dumps, and other sources.
+Azure Security Center can use behavioral analytics to identify compromised resources based on analysis of virtual machine logs, virtual network device logs, fabric logs, and other sources.

-Azure Security Center also uses anomaly detection to identify threats.
-In contrast to behavioral analytics (which depends on known patterns derived from large data sets), anomaly detection is more “personalized” and focuses on baselines that are specific to your deployments.
+Anomaly detection: Azure Security Center also uses anomaly detection to identify threats.
+In contrast to behavioral analytics (which depends on known patterns derived from large data sets), anomaly detection is more "personalized" and focuses on baselines that are specific to your deployments.
 Machine learning is applied to determine normal activity for your deployments and then rules are generated to define outlier conditions that could represent a security event.